missmatsuko/lighthouse-labs-challenge/2018-10/README.md

 > #### Hint
 > More looping!
 This is the opposite of the work you did earlier in challenge #5, in that instead of being given a coordinate and turning it into a cell, you have to take a cell and build a coordinate from it.
 I bet you remember using methods like `.indexOf()` or maybe `.charAt()` to figure out your coordinates.
 If you take that same array of letters you used before, I bet you can reverse the process.

+### Challenge #15
+Here is an opportunity to prove how powerful your Lighthouse-powering skills are!
+Write a function called `firstRock()` which will return the coordinates of the first rock in your grid.
+Consider how you might use one of your previously written functions to simplify your task!

+> #### Hint
+> Remember that [0] is how we find the first element of an array.
+So, if you can get an array of all the rocks...